 On Saturday 25th November, 2-4pm, at the Library of Birmingham, we will mark ‘Elimination of Violence against Women Day’.
 Women from across Birmingham and Solihull have created ‘Ophelia’s Cloak of Power’, to be revealed and form the centrepiece of a celebratory performance including dance, music, stories and artwork created by women during a series of workshops over the last year.

 Listening to and hearing the voices of contemporary women, we have recorded their stories.
 Inspired by Archive collections including Birmingham’s Shakespeare Collection, we have worked creatively to represent these stories.
 This has culminated in a series of unique performances, sharings and exhibitions of which the 25th November marks the symbolic passing of our stories into our City Archives at the Library of Birmingham.

-Working with Lead Artist Joanne Tremarco, participants will be introduced to textile and printing techniques to create a fabric patch that tells their story.
-This will then be stitched together along with stories and artwork of 100’s of other women to create a cloak of power that will be processed through the Library of Birmingham on 25th November (which is the International Day to end violence against women and girls).
+Hear Here has been a series of arts and wellbeing workshops for women and girls taking place across Birmingham and Solihull leading to our live performance.
+Working with Lead Artist Joanne Tremarco, participants have been introduced to textile and printing techniques to create a fabric patch that tells their story.
+Stitched together along with stories and artwork of hunderds of other women, we have created a cloak of power which will be processed through the Library of Birmingham on 25th November 2023.

 Our Lead Artist: Joanne Tremarco is an Interdisciplinary artist with 20 years’ experience of making thoughtful work with and for a range of communities, supporting people to make beautiful creations out of their lived experience.
 She works as a performer, director, writer, painter, sculptor, and installation artist.
 As a performer she has toured improvised plays internationally with the aim of shedding light, bringing laughter, and empowering women to feel that their voice matters.